jqhoogland/rationalia-starter/LW/Concepts/Acausal Trade.md

 Other less prosaic thought experiments can be used to emphasize that interaction may be absolutely impossible.
 For example, agents that are outside each other's light cones, or in separate parts of an Everett multiverse.
 And abstracting away from those scenarios, we can talk of counterfactual "impossible possible worlds" as a model for probability distributions.

 In truly *acausal* trade, the agents cannot count on reputation, retaliation, or outside enforcement to ensure cooperation.
 The agents cooperate because each knows that the other can somehow predict its behavior very well.
-(Compare Omega in [Newcomb's problem](https://www.lesswrong.com/tag/newcomb-s-problem).)
+(Compare Omega in [[Newcomb's Problem|Newcomb's problem]].)
 Each knows that if it defects or cooperates, the other will (probabilistically) know this, and defect or cooperate, respectively.

 Acausal trade can also be described in terms of [[Pre-Commitment|(pre)commitment]]: Both agents commit to cooperate, and each has reason to think that the other is also committing.